-Let's talk about circle time, shall we?
+Let’s talk about circle time, shall we?
 Do you love it?
 Or do you loathe it?
 Some of us have mixed feelings about circle time.
-And depending on how you structure your circle time, it can lead to like a great, wonderful group experience or a chaotic and frustrating episode.
+And depending on how you structure yours, it can lead to like a great, wonderful group experience or a chaotic and frustrating episode.

 Today, let’s go into some do’s and don’ts of circle time!

 DO: Do have some consistent activities during circle time.

 I really like to make sure that we keep some consistency.
 Consistency is what helps make circle feel familiar and comfortable.
 Some things we might do at circle time to keep it consistent might be a greeter, weather, calendar, a song or just something familiar that children know, and they look forward to.
 However, I encourage you to keep the consistent part short.

 DON’T: Don’t let your circle time get stale.
 See if we keep doing just the consistent activities during the whole entire circle, it gets too mundane.
 And we as educators even find ourselves not wanting to go to circle time, because it’s the same old, same old.

 This is where I think a lot of educators get caught up – I definitely did!
 In trying to find that balance of consistent familiar activities and newness.
 I found the need for some newness in my circle time.
 And I also wanted to focus a little bit more on some skills in this timeframe too.
 So we started putting in some circle time games.
 S,o these are whole group games that we can play that are short and sweet.
 But still fun and engaging, that promote a skill, but also, they help us add variety to our circle because they know there is a game but they don’t know what game it is.
 So that makes it new and exciting.